hats-np/avis-imgv/README.md

 | \+           | Increase nr of images per row          |
 | \-           | Decrease nr of images per row          |

+## Font

+The software is shipped with a custom font: `Atkinson Hyperlegible Next`.
+If you wish to disable it, remove it from the default features in `Cargo.toml`.
+If you wish to use another font, edit `theme.rs` and replace the path with the font path to your desired font.
+Currently we don't support loading custom fonts on runtime but that may change in the future as more theming options are added.